kmuench/cv-o-matic/README.md

 Keeping track of multiple versions of a CV feels messy, and adapting your CV every time you have a new skill or a new work accomplishment is painful and time-consuming.

-Voilá - CV-O-Matic!
+Voilà - CV-O-Matic!
 This is a side project and a roundabout expression of my frustration for error-prone, back-and-forth formatting tweaking.

 The intended use is:
 - Maintain a master database (private CSV) of all of your work experiences, skills, etc.